History of Amsterdam: Government by regents

 By the mid-1660s Amsterdam had reached the optimum population (about 200,000) for the level of trade, commerce and agriculture then available to support it.
 The city contributed the largest quota in taxes to the States of Holland which in turn contributed over half the quota to the States General.
 Amsterdam was also one of the most reliable in settling tax demands and therefore was able to use the threat to withhold such payments to good effect.

-Amsterdam was governed by a body of regents, a large, but closed, oligarchy with control over all aspects of the city's life, and a dominant voice in the foreign affairs of Holland.
+Amsterdam was governed by a body of Regenten (regents), a large, but closed, oligarchy with control over all aspects of the city's life, and a dominant voice in the foreign affairs of Holland.
 Only men with sufficient wealth and a long enough residence within the city could join the ruling class.
 The first step for an ambitious and wealthy merchant family was to arrange a marriage with a long-established regent family.
 In the 1670s, one such union, that of the Trip family (the Amsterdam branch of the Swedish arms makers) with the son of Burgomaster Valckenier, extended the influence and patronage available to the latter and strengthened his dominance of the council.
 The oligarchy in Amsterdam thus gained strength from its breadth and openness.
 In the smaller towns, family interest could unite members on policy decisions but contraction through intermarriage could lead to the degeneration of the quality of the members.
 In Amsterdam, the network was so large that members of the same family could be related to opposing factions and pursue widely separated interests.
 The young men who had risen to positions of authority in the 1670s and 1680s consolidated their hold on office well into the 1690s and even the new century.